The Harpenden Hopper community bus service : Route HH1

 Do you keep to published times?

-Traffic and other factors like building material deliveries along the route sometimes cause delays but as far as possible, we try to keep to the published timetable.
+Traffic and other factors like building material deliveries along the route sometimes cause delays but as far as possible, we try to keep to the published timetable - if we know about road works and closures in advance we try and get the information on the website as soon as possible.
 As we offer a Hail and Ride service, we never know where or for how long we’ll have to stop when picking up or dropping off passengers so timings can drift a little.
 We always try not to get too far ahead of the timetable but sometimes it’s not safe or courteous to other drivers for us to travel very slowly, so we may get a little ahead of ourselves.
 For this reason, it’s best to be in place and looking out for the Hopper at least a couple of minutes before its scheduled arrival time.
 If we’re early picking you up, at least you’ll have somewhere comfortable to sit while we get back on time!
 We have two modern, reliable buses and will always use a backup if necessary to run the service.
 Only extremely bad weather (dense fog, snow, ice) may get in the way of operation as our drivers have to use their own discretion to maintain safety.
 If your journey is critically important and you want reassurance, call our contact number to confirm that the service is operating.

 Can I join the Hopper team?